jin-zhe/cheatsheets/C++.md

 ```cpp
 copy(begin(src), end(src), begin(dest));
 ```
 Note that C-style arrays does not enjoy the convenience of C++11's foreach loop.
-Instead consider using `std:array`
+Instead consider using `std::array`

 #### Strings
 In C++ and C, a string is an array of `char` terminated with the null character `\0`.